 Phase 3: Publication and further dissemination of the supplementary guidance - in process.
 Once published a print version of the STARD checklist with additional dementia-specific guidance will be available for downloading and printing.

-It is hoped that the final version of the STARDdem guidance will be published by the end of 2013.
+It is hoped that the final version of the STARDdem guidance will be published by early 2014.

 If you have any questions or want to find out a bit more about this initiative please do get in touch: firstname.lastname@example.org